vlstill/presentations/memics2015/pres.md

 ## Weak Memory Models {.fragile}

-What is the semantics of concurrent accesses to shared memory (in C++11)?
+What is the semantics of concurrent access to shared memory (in C++11)?

 \begin{minipage}[t][14em]{\textwidth}
 \only<1-2,5-6>{\texttt{\textbf{int} x = 0, y = 0;}}